MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/rhel7X-to-79-SAP-HANA-SAPAPPS.md

 ---
-title:   How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or `SAPAPPS` on `PAYG` images.
+title: How to update RHEL from 7.X to 7.9 with RHEL for SAP with High Availability or SAPAPPS (PAYG).
 description: Guide with step by step procedure to do an OS update frm `RHEL` 7.X to 7.9
 author: msaenzbosupport
 ms.author: msaenzbo
 ms.reviewer: divargas-msft
 editor:
 ms.date: 08/02/2024
-ms.service: virtual-machines
+ms.service: azure-virtual-machines
 ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
 ---

-# How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAPAPPS on (PAYG) images.
+# How to update RHEL from 7.X to 7.9 with RHEL for SAP with High Availability or SAPAPPS (PAYG).

 **Applies to:** :heavy_check_mark: Linux VMs